TascoGitGud/Building-an-End-to-end-Retail-Data-Pipeline-for-Techstore-Vietnam/README.md

 check_dataset → process_dimensions() → process_facts() → execute_sql_query()
 ```

-Each table has its own `try/except` block - if one source fails (e.g. a bad PayPal file), the rest of the pipeline keeps running.
+Each table has its own `try/except` block - if one source fails, the rest of the pipeline keeps running.
 Every step is logged to both the console and a log file via `setup_logger()`.

 ---